milanpiskla/excaligen/docs/manual.md

 ## Chapter 1: The First Sketch

 We begin with the essential `SceneBuilder`.
+This is your canvas.

 Create a file named `hello_world.py`: